panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 ## 3. Conclusion

-`Promise.allSettled(promise)` lets you run promises in parallel and collect the settle statuses into an aggregate array.
+`Promise.allSettled(promises)` lets you run promises in parallel and collect the statuses (either fulfilled or reject) into an aggregate array.

-It works great when you need to perform parallel and independent asynchronous operations when you need to always collect all the results even if some async operations could fail.
+`Promise.allSettled(...)` works great when you need to perform parallel and independent asynchronous operations and collect all the results even if some async operations could fail.

-*Challenge: do you know cases when `Promise.allSettled()` can return a rejected promise?
+*Challenge: do you know cases when `Promise.allSettled()` returns a rejected promise?
 If so, please write a comment below!*